geeksforsocialchange/imok/docs/translations.md

 When new strings are added or edited to the base project, the base (English) translation file needs to be updates.

-1. `django-admin makemessages -l en_GB --ignore venv --no-obsolete` to update the reference translation.
+1. `django-admin makemessages -l en_GB --ignore venv --no-obsolete` to update the reference translation
 1. Import the generated `locale/en_GB/LC_MESSAGES/django.po` file into POEditor
 1. Update the English translation in POEditor and export back to `locale/en_GB/LC_MESSAGES/django.po`
 1. Run `docker-compose run web python manage.py compilemessages` to compile the translation file